WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 One would be able to link a signing key by referencing the DID and property: `did:example:123456789abcdefghi#keys-1`.

-However, there are a few other things we need to carry over to a DID profile.
+However, at minimum, there are a few other things we need to carry over to a DID profile.

 - Name
 - URL